The Hum (Dimitri Vegas & Like Mike song)

 The Hum is a song by the Belgian-Greek DJ duo Dimitri Vegas & Like Mike in collaboration with the Dutch DJ Ummet Ozcan.
 The song was released on 20 April 2015 and the instrumental belongs to the music genre Electro house.
 The song uses a sample from the 2013 movie The Wolf of Wall Street, which was the reason of the initial title of the song, The Wolf.

 Composition

 The single was written and produced by Dimitri and Michael Thivaios, along Ummet Ozcan.
-It uses the humming and chest tapping that the characters Jordan Belfort and Mark Hanna make in the movie The Wolf of Wall Street, along the repeated repeating shout "Raise them up when the bass be dropping!" and "Raise them up when we don't stop rocking!".
+It uses the humming and chest tapping that the characters Jordan Belfort and Mark Hanna (played by Leonardo DiCaprio and Matthew McConaughey, respectively) make in the movie The Wolf of Wall Street, along the repeating shout "Raise them up when the bass be dropping!" and "Raise them up when we don't stop rocking!".

 Promotion

 The song was first played by Dimitri Vegas & Like Mike on July 18, 2014 at Tomorrowland 2014 and received positive acclaim which lead to the speculation about an early release under the initial title The Wolf, named after the sample from The Wolf of Wall Street.
 In March 2015 was announced the release of the single, but under the title The Hum, causing confusion among fans as it was heavily assumed the track would appear under the name The Wolf.
 On March 29, 2015, Like Mike posted a video on his Snapchat story where he, Dimitri Vegas and all of management were having dinner together while humming the tune and patting their chests.